Philander Chase: Episcopacy

-Chase traveled east for ordination that winter, but was initially forced to defend his character before the Standing Committee would give its assent.
+Chase traveled east for ordination that winter, but was forced to defend his character before the Standing Committee would give its assent.
 Elderly Presiding Bishop William White led the consecration service at St. James Episcopal Church in Philadelphia on February 11, 1819, assisted by Bishop Hobart of New York, Bishop Kemp of Maryland and Bishop Croes of New Jersey.
 He was the 18th bishop consecrated in The Episcopal Church.

 Bishop Chase returned on horseback to his diocese, conducting a service at Zanesville on the National Road on February 28 and reaching his home in early March.
 Between June 1820 and June 1821, he preached 200 times, baptised fifty people, and confirmed another 175 while traveling 1,279 miles on horseback.
 The following year, he accepted the presidency of Cincinnati Academy, hoping to ease his fiscal crunch.
-Chase continued to build up the church in that state, lobbying for a seminary in his state (contrary to Bishop Hobart's belief that the General Theological Seminary in New York sufficed) and requesting missionaries from coastal states (The Rev. Ethan Allen was among those answering the call).
+Chase continued to build up the church in that state, lobbying for a seminary there, contrary to Bishop Hobart's belief that the General Theological Seminary in New York sufficed, and requested missionaries from coastal states.
+The Rev. Ethan Allen was among those answering the call.